sveetch/sveedocuments/README.rst

 * Nice forms with `django-crispy-forms`_;
 * Usage of `autobreadcrumbs`_;
 * Optional usage of Assets bundles with `django-assets`_;
-* Usage of the Django cache system for the parser rendering;
+* Usage of the Django cache system for Markup parser and renderer;
 * A management board ready to use in frontend;
 * Two kind of documents :